鶹ӳ

 • During the Health Rocks!
 Elko Day Camp, campers play a team-building game passing buckets of water, alternating between over and under, with the team spilling the least winning the game.
 Photo by Brittany Marich.

-• 4-H Ambassadors Leena McGarr makes cereal necklaces with the young campers at the 4-H Cloverbud Day Camp in Elko.
+• 4-H Ambassador Leena McGarr makes cereal necklaces with the young campers at the 4-H Cloverbud Day Camp in Elko.
 Photo by Jill Tingey.

 • Campers from northeast Clark County worked on teambuilding, leadership, and more, including planning a free community mental health resource fair for the fall, during the 4-H Teen Leadership Corps Retreat held at the 4-H Camp & Learning Center in Alamo.
 Photo by Dianna Walker.